Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 As a woman and a person of color, I personally find assessments to be a useful resource because they can help get everyone to a similar understanding of what problems exist.
 Now, if you are only looking for obvious examples of inequities in the workplace, such as hate speech and racial slurs, it may be hard to recognize where race inequity or racism exists in your organization.
 This could lead organizations to falsely believe that they should not have a plan to continuously assess and address equity within their organization.

-In my last blog, I provided examples of the inequities that people of color may experience in the workplace related to raises, promotions, and other income; equal pay; and a sense of belonging that are more subtle.
+In my last blog, I provided examples of the inequities that people of color may experience in the workplace related to raises, promotions and other income; equal pay; and a sense of belonging that are more subtle.
 Assessing can help us identify these more subtle examples.

 Creating an Assessment

 Small non-profits may struggle with the time commitment required of a single full-time staff to create and modify assessments.
-Therefore, Wholespire sought assistance from a former HYPE team at Lexington School District One’s Center for Public Health and Advanced Medical Studies at White Knoll High School to help develop its REI Organizational Assessment.
+Therefore, Wholespire sought assistance from a former HYPE team at Lexington School District One’s Center for Public Health and Advanced Medical Studies at White Knoll High School to help develop our REI Organizational Assessment.

 The infographic below highlights the six assessments Wholespire used to establish goals and action steps for integrating race equity into the workplace.